A look at baseball's greatest teams _ one for each franchise

-It remains to be seen how that trio will fare in the postseason, but it has already been a special year in the history of those clubs, and that raises fun questions that any fan can appreciate: What was the best team in Dodgers history?
+Even before Los Angeles and Houston made it to the World Series , this had been a special year in the history of the Dodgers, Astros and Indians, and that raised fun questions that any fan could appreciate: What was the best team in Dodgers history?
+Or Astros?
 Or Indians?
-Or Astros?

 How about the greatest team in the storied history of the Yankees, Red Sox or Cardinals?

 So AP writers all over the country teamed up to try to identify the sport's 30 standard bearers, the best team in the history of each current franchise.
 It's a subjective exercise, of course.
 Comparing eras is difficult, and the term "best" is hard to define.
 Is it simply the team that won the most games?
 The one that performed best in the postseason?
 The roster with the most Hall of Famers?
 There was no one-size-fits-all way of answering the question, especially since integration, expansion and free agency have made the sport vastly different now than it was in the early 20th century.